-American Dream Series: Part 5 of 5
+Rent vs. Buy: Part 5 of 5

-As Americans, it’s been drilled into our collective unconscious that renting makes you a second-class citizen, that renting is a temporary state until you can “move up” in the world by buying a home, that you are not really a grown-up if you rent.
+As Americans, it’s been drilled into our collective unconscious that renting makes you a second-class citizen, that apartment rental is a temporary state until you can “move up” in the world by buying a home, that you are not really a grownup if you rent.

 If you have determined that renting makes more sense for you than homeownership, we hope you will embrace the freedom and flexibility that comes along with renting.
 In the end, renting just might be as much a part of your American Dream as homeownership.